Alden Central School District: Alden Primary School

 Alden Primary School at Townline is located at 11197 Broadway and serves grades K through 2.
 The current principal is Mr. Michael Stepnick.

 History

-The school, originally named Townline Elementary School, opened in 1960 and housed grades K-5 until 1997, when it was turned into the district Primary School, grades K-2.
+The school, originally named Townline Elementary School, opened on October 23, 1961 and housed grades K-5 until 1997, when it was turned into the district Primary School, grades K–2.
 In the summer of 2011, the district consolidated and brought third grade over from the Intermediate campus.
 The third grade returned to the Intermediate School in 2016.